 Ballers weren’t normally the kind of show I’d watch, but I thought I’d give it a try when the first season premiered because there wasn’t much else available at the time.
 But I wasn’t disappointed.
 I’ve ended up watching every episode to date.

 The suicidal storyline portrayed on Ballers resonated with me on many levels because of my personal experience.
-The show also highlights that people we consider having the whole world in their hands, with fame and money all coming their way, can still end up taking their lives.
+The show also highlights that people we consider to have the whole world in their hands, with fame and money all coming their way, can still end up taking their lives.
 Mental health problems don’t discriminate.

 Both Rob Corddry and Dwayne ‘The Rock’ Johnson act brilliantly in this show, and you see them showing their skills in a wide wage of emotional situations.
 The surprising scale and depth of the normally taboo storylines also show just how good their acting range is, and really helps to make the storylines relatable.